silshack/spring2014/_posts/2014_01_08-HaleyFirstPost.md

 **Fortune Favors the Bold**

-*Sometimes you just have to get a liile sideways...*
+*Sometimes you just have to get a little sideways...*

 * All
 * the